MattRyanCo/Dev-Drive/README.md

 ### 1. 💽 `SetupDevDrive.ps1`

 This script sets up the Dev Drive by configuring trust settings, antivirus filters, and file system filters.

+Run from an elevated PS terminal.

 It includes the following key functions:

 #### `Test-DevDriveTrusted`